TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br>Attacker: Kali Linux, 192.168.10.25

 </br>Both Servers, target and attack machine will all connect to the switch, the switch will connect to the router and the router will be connected to the internet.
-The target machine as well as the Active Directory server will be connected to the Splunk Server to indicate forwarding of logs to splunk ( green dotted line without an arrow).
+The target machine as well as the Active Directory server will be connected to the Splunk Server to indicate forwarding of logs to splunk ( dotted line without an arrow).

 </br>![Screenshot (195)](https://github.com/user-attachments/assets/c51fadb9-34c2-4146-b503-baa81d3ff662)